 Alec says he is happy to be on this wonderful journey of faith with Richfield, and looks forward to the adventures that will be shared as we seek the sacred in the world around us.

 Connie Jefferson is the Administrative Assistant and Church Treasurer.
 She has served in this capacity since April 1990.
-She and her husband, Charles, have three grown children, Christa, Correy and Chad, and grandparents to 6 grandchildren, Cierra, Camille, Maddox, Chloe, Cannon, and Charlotte.
+She and her husband, Charles, are parents to three children, Christa, Correy and Chad, and grandparents to 6 grandchildren, Cierra, Camille, Maddox, Chloe, Cannon, and Charlotte.